 Live Within Your Means

-Many of us wish we could live in a bigger house or drive a nicer car.
-However, that doesn’t mean we all have the money to make these kinds of lifestyle changes.
+Many people wish they could live in a bigger house or drive a nicer car.
+However, that doesn’t mean you have the money to make these kinds of lifestyle changes.

 Different incomes necessitate different lifestyles, and living outside your means is a bad habit that can put your entire budget in jeopardy.
 While one person might make enough to afford that 2,500-square-foot home, another will have to make due with an 800-square-foot apartment — at least for now.

 Whatever your salary, the key is not to spend more than you have.
 If buying a home is not an affordable move for you today, then consider creating a savings plan before purchasing one.

 If You Use Credit, Be Smart